Figured's standard Milk Tracker has multiple columns that automatically calculates values for the forecast.

 Below is the breakdown of how those payments have been calculated.

-Then further across is This Season Payment, which is Standard Advance Payment + Further Payments.
+Also in the milk tracker is This Season Payment, which is Standard Advance Payment + Further Payments.

-Milk price increase is calculated from Difference between this months milk price and last months milk price x Total historical milk production for the year.
+Milk price increase is calculated from difference between this months milk price and last months milk price as shown above in blue.

-Milk price increase: $3.10 less $3.00 = $0.10 cents
+Milk price increase: $5.20 less $5.05 = $0.15 cents

 The final column of your milk tracker, Total Payment, is then the sum of This Season Payment (Standard Advance Payment + Further Payments) + Deferred Income.